What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 Bring:

-Newborn sessions are slow and flexible — feeding breaks are always part of the process.
+Newborn sessions are intentionally slow — feeding breaks are expected and built into the session.

 A Backup Outfit (For Baby)